DataFire/Integrations/integrations/generated/google_people/README.md

 * Gender `object`: A person's gender.
   * formattedValue `string`: The read-only value of the gender translated and formatted in the viewer's
   * metadata [FieldMetadata](#fieldmetadata)
   * value `string`: The gender for the person.
-The gender can be custom or predefined.
+The gender can be custom or one of these

 ### GetPeopleResponse
 * GetPeopleResponse `object`